-Students must complete the Homeland Security major core courses with a minimum grade of "C-" in each course and a cumulative GPA of 2.3.
-In addition, students must complete all of the general graduation requirements as stated in the catalog.
+Students must complete all the general graduation requirements as stated in the Graduation and Degree Conferral section of this catalog as well as the general education requirements for associate degrees located in the Programs of Study section.
+In addition, students must complete the Homeland Security major core courses with a minimum grade of "C-" in each course and a cumulative GPA of 2.3.